bx3/shannon_cpp/README.md

 	* argument: a config file (More details in next section)
 	* custom setting provides a fine-tuned control over the whole processing, an user can start at any functional block to practice new parameters
 	* 19 tests are available to start at any point in the flowchart, provided that the corresponding inputs inside a cylinder are available and placed at proper place [See Output file structure](#output-file-structure)
-	* start from beginning, run the whole process: choose 12
+	* start from beginning, run the whole process: choose 12 (same as command line)
-	* run task A, B, C: choose 3
+	* run task A, B, C          	 : choose 3
 	* run task B, C             	 : choose 14
 	* run task C	            	 : choose 4
+	* run task C, D, E, F       	 : choose 20
-	* run task D, E, F: choose 13
+	* run task D, E, F    	    	 : choose 13
 	* run task D          	   	 : choose 9
 	* run task E	    	         : choose 11
-	* run single graph in task D: choose 8, then enter graph number
+	* run single compoment in task D : choose 8, then enter component number
-	* run single graph in task E: choose 10, then enter component graph numner, then graph number
+	* run single graph in task E	 : choose 10, then enter component component numner, then graph number
 	* run task F                	 : choose 19
 	* run evaluation            	 : choose 16 (provided reference is given)

 ## Config file